Flame57U/Flame57U/README.md

 ## Hi there 👋
-I'm a software engineer based in earth.
+I'm a software engineer ~~based on Earth~~.

-I mostly work on full stack -- React, TypeScript and Java, Python
+Full-stack developer working mainly with React, TypeScript, Java, and Python.

-I use Figma for UI design to build my picture.
+I use Figma for UI design to shape my ideas into reality.
----

 <!--
 **Flame57U/Flame57U** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.